-We take the Bible very seriously at Richfield Bible Church and have taken the task of crafting a doctrinal statement very seriously.
-What you see below in each section is taken from our overall document, which you can download using the button below.
-We’ve taken the footnotes out of the text below, but you can find all of the footnotes in the downloadable document.
+At Richfield Bible Church, we take the Bible very seriously and have also taken the task of crafting a doctrinal statement very seriously.
+What you see below in each section is taken from our complete statement, which you can download using the button below.
+We’ve taken the footnotes out of the text below, but you will find all of the footnotes in the downloadable document.

 Download Doctrinal Statement

 We believe that God has graciously revealed his existence and power in the created order, that he has further revealed himself through his Spirit in the Scriptures, and that he has supremely revealed himself in Jesus, the incarnate Word.
 We believe that God has inspired the very words recorded in the Scriptures, the sixty-six books of the Old and New Testaments.
 These writings alone constitute the verbally inspired Word of God, which is without error in the original writings, complete in its revelation of his will for salvation, sufficient for all that God requires us to believe and do, and final in its authority over every domain of knowledge to which it speaks.